lindsaykwardell/natural-order/Readme.md

 Order by which to sort.
 Defaults to ascending.
 Enter a value for each key you are using for sorting.
 If not enough values are passed, the last provided will be used when they run out.
 (example: You may just pass "desc", and all keys will be sorted in descending order.)

+`options?: { blankAtTop?: boolean, caseSensitive?: boolean}`

+Optional parameters:
+- blankAtTop: If true, places null or blank parameters opposite the order option
+  - If ascending, null or blank are at the top.
+  - If descending, null or blank are at the bottom.
+- caseSensitive: If true, capital letters are ranked higher than lowercase.

 <a id="/examples"></a>&nbsp;